ani0904071/ani0904071/README.md

 - 👋 Hi, I’m Animesh Kar.
-I am currently enrolled at the prestigious University of Saskatchewan in a graduate program in Cybersecurity(thesis).
+I have completed my master's in Cybersecurity from the prestigious University of Saskatchewan in a graduate program in Cybersecurity(thesis).
-- I completed my graduation in Computer Science (CS) from Chittagong University of Engineering & Technology (CUET), Bangladesh.
+- I graduated in Computer Science (CS) from Chittagong University of Engineering & Technology (CUET), Bangladesh.
 I started my career in April 2015 Professionally in the Software Industry in Bangladesh.
 Though I had worked part-time previously and worked on my final year thesis on Image Processing in parallel.
 - 🌱 I am currently focused on my master's program. (and sometimes on some online courses in LinkedIn)
   - Currently, working on Android Data Leaks, Information Stealing procedures (for thesis)